Diikkshaa/SnakeGame/README.md

 # SnakeGame
-This is a Snake game which i have build using html css javascript 👩‍💻🦾🤎
+This is a Snake game which i have build using html css and javascript 👩‍💻🦾🤎